shashwatx/confCrawler/MOTIVATION.md

 Past studies have attempted to study the effect of policy changes (single to double) w.r.t. their impact on prolific authors or experts.

+As opposed to compare review policies, we wish to simply _explore the data_ to uncover potential trends.
-The aim of this study is to perform a qualitative analysis of peer review policies in major conferences and journals, comment on the effect of modifications in review policy.
+The primary aim of this repository, thus, is to serve as a playground to develop applications to perform a qualitative analysis of recent publications at major venues in computer science.
-In this paper, we take a different approach.
-With the aid of data collected through confCrawler and using richer datasets and methods than previous studies we aim to uncover hidden patterns.